 + ESSENTIAL/DESIRABLE CRITERIA (click to open/close)

-+ ESSENTIAL CRITERIA OF THE WORKSHOP (click to open/close)
++ ESSENTIAL CRITERIA (click to open/close)

 - Must be directly relevant to paediatric infectious diseases